penguoir/orimarash/_posts/2020-10-13-computer-science-coursework-compiler.md

   - Unix commands
 ---

-For my computer science coursework (which will have an article later), I need to write a report.
+For my computer science coursework (which will have a writeup later), I need to write a report.
 This report is important as it is the main factor in influencing how many marks I get.

-I have a few requirements for writing this:
+I have a few requirements for how I'd like to edit this report:

   * Seperate files for seperate topics
-  * A way to include parts from the specification at the top of each file (so I don't have to swap to the pdf all the time)
+  * A way to include parts from the specification at the top of each file (so I don't have to swap to the specification all the time)
-  * Markdown
+  * Written in markdown format
   * Can edit using Vim (the only real editor)

 I know, I'm picky.

+Normally, I would use Jekyll for this.
+Sadly, there isn't a good way to bring together multiple pages into one using Jekyll.
+Also, it has much more functionality than I need.

-I couldn't really find anything online that covered all of these requirements, so, being the good little developer I am, I decided to build my own solution.
+I couldn't really find anything online that covered all of my requirements, so, always happy to waste an afternoon, I decided to build my own solution.

 The solution
 ------------